AlexJumaW99/ELA_Hackathon_Solution/README.md

 The folder containing the program should now be on your local machine!

+## Step 2: Open folder and run the executable file
+Open the folder and double-click
 ## Step 2: Running Application using PIP
 ### Prerequisite: Ensure you have Python 3.5+ installed! https://www.python.org/downloads/
 1. First, cd to the folder containing the program: ```cd ELA_Hackathon_Solution```